 We are developing ARGX-116 for the treatment of dyslipidemia, together with our collaboration partner Staten Biotechnology.
-See "-Collaborations."

-ARGX-116 employs our SIMPLE Antibody technology and blocks APOC3, a metabolic target involved in triglyceride metabolism.
-APOC3 is supported as a therapeutic target by human genetic evidence suggesting that deactivating mutations in the APOC3 gene results in a favorable lipoprotein profile, lower insulin sensitivity, longevity and protection from cardiovascular disease.
+ARGX-116 employs our SIMPLE AntibodyTM technology and blocks APOC3, a metabolic target involved in triglyceride metabolism.
 ARGX-116 is the first of up to three research programs under the collaboration.
 Under the terms of the collaboration, the parties are jointly responsible for conducting research under a mutually agreed research program, with Staten reimbursing us for all costs of carrying out our research responsibilities under each research program.
+In December 2018, Staten Biotechnology announced that it will collaborate with Novo Nordisk A/S to co-develop ARGX-116.